decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 	- Players should be able to enter a world using /goto world.
 (Right now we are accessing using changerealm command)

 - **Wizard**
-	- We need to create a new wizard where the tutorial will take place.
-As a new player enters DCL, it will be taken to this new wizard.
+	- As a new player enters DCL, it will be taken to this new tutorial wizard.
 	- A world should never trigger the wizard.
 	- New users are teleported back to Genesis City after the wizard
+	- Remove the current tutorial for new users

 ## Task breakdown for SDK